How Best To Respond To An Offer To Buy Your Business?

 3. Appoint an expert to represent you.
 When seasoned M&A professionals, or large businesses (with M&A or corporate finance advisers behind them), make an offer for your business, the first thing you need to do is appoint an expert yourself.
 There are a million games the pros can play with you and the difference in knowledge between the professionals and the average business owner is ...scary.

-4. Do not make the mistake of thinking that because you are smart and have built a successful business that you have the savvy to negotiate (or even talk) with the pros.
-Even in the most casual initial conversations they will be making mental notes to use against you!
+4. Business owners often make the mistake of thinking that because they are smart and have built a successful business they have the savvy to negotiate (or even talk) with the pros.
+Even in the most casual initial conversations the pros will be making mental notes to use against you!
 One common ploy is to let you talk up your business.
 Business owners, especially when trying to "sell" something, slip into talking the business up.
 This is a serious mistake and anything you say can and will be used against you later... and they are very clever in how they do it!

 6. If the buyer includes a figure in his offer, that's a warning sign in itself.
 Buyers don't mention numbers unless they've first had a chance to carefully examine the books, the operations, the tax returns and various other paperwork.
 Anybody coming up with a number at the start is on a bait and switch operation.
 They're trying to get you excited about the number and they'll start chipping away at it later through negotiations and through the due diligence.

 Bonus Tip: Do a lot of research before you respond.
-Good articles include this one from my friend, David Kauppi: I just got an offer to buy my business.
+Good articles on this topic of unsolicited offers include this one from my friend, David Kauppi: I just got an offer to buy my business.
 Now what?

 Also worth reading are How to respond to an offer to buy a business and How to handle an acquisition offer from a competitor.